SmartBear/one-report-publisher/README.md

 Usage: one-report-publisher [options]

 Options:
   -u, --url <url>                      OneReport URL.
 Defaults to $ONE_REPORT_URL -p, --project-id <id>                OneReport project id.
-Defaults to $ONE_REPORT_PROJECT_ID -t, --token <token>       OneReport token.
-Defaults to $ONE_REPORT_TOKEN -r, --reports <glob...>   Glob to the files to publish -m, --max-time <seconds>  Max time for each request -i, --ignore-error        Exit with 0 even if a timeout or error occurred --no-zip                  Do not zip non .zip files -h, --help                display help for command
+Defaults to $ONE_REPORT_PROJECT_ID -t, --refresh-token <refresh-token>  OneReport refresh-token.
+Defaults to $ONE_REPORT_REFRESH_TOKEN -r, --reports <glob...>              Glob to the files to publish -m, --max-time <seconds>             Max time for each request -i, --ignore-error                   Exit with 0 even if a timeout or error occurred --no-zip                             Do not zip non .zip files -h, --help                           display help for command
 ```

 Example: